core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 CoAP request:

 ~~~~
-FETCH /c Content-Format(application/cool+cbor)
+FETCH /c Content-Format(application/cool-instance-id-list+cbor)
 [[1534, "eth0"]]
 ~~~~

 CoAP response:

 ~~~~
-2.05 Content Content-Format(application/cool+cbor)
+2.05 Content Content-Format(application/cool-value+cbor)
 "Ethernet adaptor"
 ~~~~

 ### Example #3 - YANG list

-To retrieve all instances of a list, the CoOL client excludes from the "instance-identifier" the key(s) of the targeted list.
+This “instance-identifier” extension allows the retrieval of all instances of a YANG list.
+To perform this operation, the CoOL client excludes from the "instance-identifier" the key(s) of the targeted list.
 The list returned is encoded using the rules defined in {{-yang-cbor-mapping}} section 4.4.

 In this example, a CoOL client retrieves the list "/interfaces/interface" (SID 1533).
-The response returns contain two instances, one for an Ethernet adaptor and one for a WIFI interface.
+The response returned contain two instances, one for an Ethernet adaptor and one for a WIFI interface.

 CoAP request:

 ~~~~
-FETCH /c Content-Format(application/cool+cbor)
+FETCH /c Content-Format(application/cool-instance-id-list+cbor)
 [1533]
 ~~~~

 CoAP response:

 ~~~~
-2.05 Content Content-Format(application/cool+cbor)
+2.05 Content Content-Format(application/cool-value+cbor)
 [
   {
     +4 : "eth0",             # name (SID 1537)